raulsolera/CarND-Unscented-Kalman-Filter-Project/README.md

 ### Conclusion

-Whereas X, Y prediction seems comparable for the initial parameter values, the velocity results show the improvements that can be achieve with an appropriate paremeters tunning up.
+Whereas X, Y prediction seems comparable for the initial parameter values, the velocity results show the improvements that can be achieved with an appropriate parameters tuning up.